RichardBetson/Alien-Phoenix/README.md

 # Alien-Phoenix
 A GUI and gaming framework for Monkey2<br>
 [![License: Zlib](https://img.shields.io/badge/License-Zlib-lightgrey.svg)](https://opensource.org/licenses/Zlib)
+Please include the Alien Phoinx logo in your work if possible.
+Thanks. :D

 <b>Important</b>: You don't have to build any modules, just run the examples.
 While in early development project files are imported.